gshamov/lustrebeat/README.md

 This will fetch and create all images required for the build process.
 The hole process to finish can take several minutes.

-## Missing things ##
+## Missing things, TODO ##

-A lot.
+A lot is missing.
 Fields/templates to be done; tests, documentation, packaging as well.
+To linit the amount of ES data it generates, a filtering mechanism perhaps would help.

 ## Similar / better projects